 If the insurance company denies your workers’ compensation claim in Virginia, you must make certain that you have filed a Claim for Benefits form with the Virginia Workers’ Compensation Commission (VWCC).
 Find instructions for filing here.

 After you file your Claim for Benefits form with the Virginia Workers’ Compensation Commission, the employer will be asked to file the “First Report of Injury.”
-This is the form that identifies the employer and employee as well as describes the time, place and cause of the accident.
-You don’t have to worry about completing this form or reminding your employer to do it.
+This is the form that identifies the employer and employee as well as describes the time, place and cause of the workplace injury.
+You don’t have to worry about completing this workers comp form or reminding your employer to do it.
 This is completely the employer’s responsibility.

-Twenty days after the employer files its “First Report of Injury,” the VWCC will request that the employer or insurance carrier complete a form indicating whether it has accepted or denied your claim.
+Twenty days after the employer files its “First Report of Injury,” the VWCC will request that the employer or workers comp insurance carrier complete a form indicating whether it has accepted or denied your claim.
 There is no penalty to the employer if this form is not completed within 20 days.
-So, frequently, employers and insurance companies will stall on providing this information.
+So, frequently, employers and insurance companies will stall on providing this important workers comp information.

 At the hearing, a judge called a Deputy Commissioner will listen to your case.
 You will have a chance to testify, to call any witnesses you may want, and to cross-examine any witnesses that the employer might bring.
 All of the testimony at the hearing will be recorded and typed by a court reporter.
 You will be asked to speak loudly and not nod your head or say “uh huh”.
 At the hearing, you should just tell what you know about how the accident happened and your injuries.
 You should testify about pain you have and how your pain affects your ability to work and do things at home.
 You should testify about your doctor appointments and which providers are treating you.